Notice

 Summer break is also a good time to look at other ways to keep moisture out of the building:

 Polygon works with many school districts to control moisture and prevent mold and mildew in buildings during summer break.
-Together, they create a lay-up strategy using temporary humidity controls services, which enables the district to take their large HVAC system off-line, preserve the indoor air quality, and consume much less energy.
+Together, they create a lay-up strategy using temporary humidity control services and remote monitoring, which enables the district to take its large HVAC system offline, preserve indoor air quality, and consume much less energy.

 [Photo from Alan Levine via CC License 2.0]